salar-shdk/face-mask-detection/README.md

 <p align="center">
   <img alt="Result gif" align="center" src="https://user-images.githubusercontent.com/33146532/132523023-f9630513-613f-4ab2-a646-b19251635f9b.gif"/>
 </p>
-This model have trained with 10k face images (5k without mask and 5k with mask - dataset sources are mentioned in dataset section) using 3 layers of 2d CNN as main process(complete summary of model layers is given below).
+This model has trained with 10k face images (5k without mask and 5k with mask - dataset sources are mentioned in dataset section) using 3 layers of 2d CNN as main process. (the complete summary of model layers is given below)

 ```